Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 --comparison-operator GreaterThanThreshold

-• Effectively no 5xx error alerts (the site has been highly available)
+- Effectively no 5xx error alerts — the architecture is highly available

 What Went Right

-What Went Wrong (And How We Fixed It)
+What Goes Wrong (And How to Fix It)

-2. Broken links after migration: A batch of pages had incorrect relative links.
-Fixed with find/replace script before redeployment.
+- Broken links after migration: A batch of pages may have incorrect relative links — fix them with a find/replace script before redeployment.

 Key Recommendations